RDM4CAU/ufg-summerschool/README.md

 Educational Material from RDM Summer School in Pre- and Protohistoric Archaeology

 ## Description
 The collection of open educational resources (OER) in this repository was created for a Summer School on research data management for students of [Pre- and Protohistoric Archaeology of Kiel University](https://www.ufg.uni-kiel.de/en?set_language=en), conducted 2023-07-10 to 2023-07-14.
-The collection contains presentations given during the Summer School and expanded collaboratively by teachers and students during the Summer School.
+The collection contains presentations given during the Summer School and expanded collaboratively by lectureres and students during the Summer School.

 * Introduction to Researach Data Management (RDM)
-* Researach Data Management as part of project planning
-* Publication of data in archaeological data bases
+* Publishing data online
 * Practicing RDM pipeline

 The individual elements can be reused to create informational and training materials on research data management.